1d3o/lato-core/README.md

 Lato is a Rails engine used to develop modular admin panels.
 This is the module used to initialize the admin panel.
 The complete documentation is inside the application panel, so you must [install](#installation) it before.

-You can always try a demo here: https://lato-gem.herokuapp.com

 ![Lato dashboard screenshot](lib/screen.png)

 ## Ecosystem